-October 21, 2023
+December 15, 2023

-Dear Chair Moore & Chair Farley-Bouvier,
+Dear Chair Carney & Chair Moonen,

 BSA | The Software Alliance1 supports strong privacy protections for consumers.
-BSA appreciates the Committee's interest in protecting consumer data privacy in the Commonwealth.
+BSA appreciates the Joint Judiciary Committee's interest in protecting consumer data privacy in Maine.
 In BSA's federal and state advocacy, we work to advance legislation that ensures consumers' rights - and the obligations imposed on businesses - function in a world where different types of companies play different roles in handling consumers' personal data.
 At the state level we have supported strong privacy laws across the country, including consumer privacy laws enacted in Colorado, Connecticut, and Virginia.

 BSA is the leading advocate for the global software industry.
 Our members are enterprise software and technology companies that create the business-to-business products and services to help their customers innovate and grow.
 For example, BSA members provide tools including cloud storage services, customer relationship management software, human resource management programs, identity management services, and collaboration software.
 Businesses entrust some of their most sensitive information - including personal data - with BSA members.
 Our companies work hard to keep that trust.
-As a result, privacy and security protections are fundamental parts of BSA members' operations, and their business models do not depend on monetizing users' data.
+As a result, privacy and security protections are fundamental parts of BSA members' operations.